HFCherish/order2/order_tasks.md

 	2. should have tried to search from database and should able to get a least one product if database is not empty (repo.findAll) --5 :: 7
 	3. should that one product's id, name, description, price are the same as expected (mapper-findAll) --10 :: 9
 	3. --------------------------------------------------
-	4. should return 404 when no products in db --5
+	4. should return empty when no products in db --5 :: 25
 6. get some product
 	6. should return 200 when get some product (resource.get) --2
 	7. should the response body contains uri, id, name, description, price info (resource.get) --5